|Tel: (708) 786-7737||Fax: (708) email@example.com||Contacts||Survey|

-Like or Similar Items: An item that performs the same basic function as the specified item.
+Like or Similar Item (n.)
+An item that performs the same basic function as the specified item.

-Clinical Need: A need that highlights a specific clinical exception (e.g. a specific patient with special needs, allergies, etc.)
+Clinical Need (n.)
+A need that highlights a specific clinical exception (e.g. a specific patient with special needs, allergies, etc.)

-Emergency waiver requests will be considered to ensure appropriate patient care; however, except in rare circumstances, failure to submit a request in a timely manner will not result in the issuance of an emergency waiver.
+The facility Chief of Staff has the authority to authorize an emergency waiver request.
+Emergency waivers will be considered only in circumstances that require an emergency acquisition to ensure appropriate patient care — failure to submit a waiver request in a timely manner will not result in the issuance of an emergency waiver.

 Email firstname.lastname@example.org for a copy of VA Form 0753A!